 Learners attend live classes at set times in the evenings.
 All coursework is available online, except for two four-day, on-campus visits in June and July.
 The master’s in counseling online enrolls new students every spring.
 Full-time students can complete the program in two-and-a-half years.
 Distance learners receive support services such as online tutoring, library access, and tech support.
 All online students pay the same tuition rate regardless of residency.
 Applicants should hold a bachelor’s degree with a minimum 2.75 GPA and GRE or GMAT scores.

 The University of North Dakota is regionally accredited from the Higher Learning Commission (HLC).

-8 Clarks Summit University of Pennsylvania
+8 Clarks Summit University